ZTigerH/Academy-Game/README.md

   jobs-data.js            — ending-tier logic + the 6 shorter jobs' data
 ```

-Everything is loaded as plain `<script>` tags (no bundler, no modules) so the whole thing works by just opening the HTML file — no server required. `js/engine.js` must load first since it declares the shared `SCENES` object that each `js/scenes/*.js` file adds to.
+Everything is loaded as plain `<script>` tags (no bundler, no modules) so the whole thing works by just opening the HTML file with no server required. `js/engine.js` must load first since it declares the shared `SCENES` object that each `js/scenes/*.js` file adds to.

 ## Contributing / extending